foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

 Open `inference_metawarenn.cpp` and replace the path in line no. 13 with the downloaded MobileNet v2 TFlite model path

-4. To Load MetaWareNN Executable Graph in Shared Memory [Default flow] 1.Set the path to synopsys-tensorflow in tensorflow/lite/delegates/MetaWareNN/inference/env.sh line no: 5
+4. To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
+   1. Update tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/metawarenn_common.h file
+        a.
+Set Macro ONNX to 0 and TFLITE to 1 in line number 4 and 5
+   2. Set the path to synopsys-tensorflow in tensorflow/lite/delegates/MetaWareNN/inference/env.sh line no: 5

    To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Set the path to ARC/ directory in tensorflow/lite/delegates/MetaWareNN/inference/env.sh lino no: 11